-On the back of your MESSA card, you will find
+On the back of your MESSA card, you will find:

-MESSA's toll-free number for our Member Service Center, which you can call when you have a claim or benefit inquiry, as well as other important telephone numbers.
+- A magnetic strip that helps providers process your claims.
+It includes information from the front of the card and the subscriber's date of birth.
+It does not include any benefit or health information. - MESSA's toll-free number for our Member Service Center, which you can call when you have a claim or benefit inquiry, as well as other important telephone numbers.